Sunday, June 8, 2025

 High Sanyaku (Senior Champion Ranks)

-Dai-Y Novak Djokovic Y Carlos Alcaraz Y
+Dai-Y Novak Djokovic Y1 Carlos Alcaraz Y

-O Alexander Zverev (k) O2 - -
+O Alexander Zverev O Daniil Medvedev (k) O

 Lower Sanyaku (Junior Champion Ranks)